 - Not much of an end game

-10) War for the Overworld – Games like sims
+11) War for the Overworld – Online Games Like the Sims

 Sometimes, you wait years and years for a sequel to one of the most beloved games of all time.
 Only to be crushed by disappointment when it finally arrives.
 Sometimes, an entirely different developer turns up and makes the game you always dreamed of.
 However, the war of the Overword is that type of play, a bold, unapologetic spiritual successor to the legendary Dungeon Keeper.
 This game gave us our first taste of cackling evil.
 Simply put, this is Dungeon Keeper 3 made by people who adored the original games, and it’s deliciously evil.
 We are recommending this game, especially for DK fans.